-Belgrade, 7 May 2019 – Civil society, the media, the business sector and other citizens of Serbia are not sufficiently informed on economic issues, ie economic and financial chapters in the process of Serbia’s accession to the EU, as well as what they bring to our everyday lives, which means that the process of negotiation is not open enough for citizens.
-Active monitoring and participation in these topics is important, since they cover almost 3/4 of the EU negotiations and directly affect all citizens of Serbia.
-In addition, unlike “political chapters”, the speed and willingness to carry out reforms and thus make progress in economic chapters is much more in the hands of the candidate country, while the conditions have been created (by signing and entry into force of the Stabilization and Association Agreement association between the EU and the RS).
-At the same time, progress in these areas is what, in addition to the rule of law, has the greatest impact on the lives of all citizens.
+Belgrade, 7 May 2019 – Civil society, the media, the business sector and other citizens of Serbia are not sufficiently informed on economic issues (meaning the economic and financial chapters) in the process of Serbia’s accession to the EU, as well as what it brings to our everyday lives, leaving the process of negotiation unclear for citizens.
+Active monitoring and participation in economic topics, which account for almost 3/4 of the EU negotiations and directly affect all citizens of Serbia, are important.
+In addition, unlike in the political chapters of EU accession negotiations, the speed and willingness to carry out reforms, and thus to make progress, in economic chapters is much more in the hands of the candidate country, while the conditions have been created (by the signing of, and the entry into force of the Stabilization and Association Agreement association between the EU and the RS).
+At the same time, progress in economic areas is what, in addition to the work on rule of law, has the greatest impact on the lives of all citizens.

-The workshop discussed key communication tools, messages and channels that should be used in communication, the content and way of transmitting messages for greater reach to the intended audience, in order to enable the media and civil society to participate actively in this part of the negotiation process enabling the process to be fully open to the citizens.
+The workshop discussed key communication tools, messages, and channels that should be used in communication, as well as methods of transmitting and content of messages for greater reach to the intended audience, in order to enable the media and civil society to help to make this part of the negotiation process fully open to citizens.

-This workshop is organized within the project Prepare for Participation.
-This project is funded by the European Union Delegation to the Republic of Serbia under the Civil Society Support Program (CSF) aimed at strengthening democracy and the EU integration process through empowering civil society to participate actively in decision-making.
-The project is implemented by the CEP, NALED and European Western Balkans.
+This workshop was organized within the Prepare for Participation project.
+This project is funded by the European Union Delegation to the Republic of Serbia, under the Civil Society Support Program (CSF) aimed at strengthening democracy and the EU integration process through empowering civil society to actively participate in decision-making.
+The project is implemented by the CEP, NALED, and the European Western Balkans news portal.